nathandarnell/Reloading-Powder-Hopper-Level-Gauge-and-Alarm/README.md

 <img src="/images/20190830_080829.jpg" width="550" />

 Install the four 3mm nuts in the enclosure.
-Lower the assembly from the top and slide the TFT and ESP8266 into their slots and then install the VL6180X to the bottom cover.
+Lower the assembly from the top and slide the TFT and ESP8266 into their slots and then install the VL6180X to the bottom cover.  **Optional** If you are using the version with the buzzer, lower the buzzer and install it in the hole (it should be a tight press fit) as you slide the assembly in.
 I found some hot glue around the edges kept the sensor nice and level when securing it down to the base with screws.

 <img src="/images/20190311_131357.jpg" width="550" />